So… you want to code the next big app or make the next gaming phenomenon — but your hardware isn’t exactly cutting edge?

 If you find you get a lot of stutters, lag, and crashing while debugging or compiling, a quick and easy option is just to slap in some extra RAM.

-At this point, 16GB is basically the bottom line for any sort of advanced user applications, but if your motherboard can handle 32GB, I’d recommend upgrading to 32GB.
+At this point, 16GB is basically the bottom line for any sort of advanced user applications, but if your motherboard can handle it, I’d recommend upgrading to one or more 32GB modules.

 4. Upgrade Your CPU